 The first documented experiments with crosses between several Ruderalis strains and high-THC strains were performed by Ernest Small from Agriculture Canada in Ontario in the course of the 70’s.

 Mighty Mite was quickly converted into a very popular plant, providing the Canadian growers with harvests before summer and before the arrival of mold.
 Also in Northern zones it substituted many fast Indicas acclimatized to cold areas.
-Lately this variety was also cultivated by indoor growers and was hybridized with more potent varieties.
+Lately this strain was also cultivated by indoor growers and was hybridized with more potent strains.

 One of the first autoflowering strains presented by Sweet Seeds® in the beginning of 2009, Speed Devil Auto®, was developed from a selection of specimens from a Canadian autoflowering seed line received in a seed interchange and was submitted to several generations of selection.
 We believe that it is very likely linked to the famous and primitive Mighty Mite.